bgawalt/seq_learn/README.md

   polynomial.
 Checks the Tangent version of the gradient matches the same results we get from a manually-specified version of the gradient.

+### Roadmap

+Here's the basic trajectory I see this taking:

+* ~~Auto-differentiate a scalar function.~~ (Done!)
+* Auto-differentiate a function with multiple input variables.
+* Define and train a neural net classifier using auto-differentiation -- probably using the MNIST digit set.
+  * Simple logistic regression binary classifier (no hidden layer)
+  * Add a hidden layer to the binary classifier
+  * Upgrade the output layer to support multiple classes
+* Define and build an autoencoder.
+Use it to synthesize new data examples.
+* Define a neural net with recurrent state -- probably a reimplementation of "CharRNN".
+Use it to synthesize new strings.

 ## Set up

 To get the code to run, I first ran these commands, after setting up a new